madelk/expandziptovhd/readme.md

 # TODO
 * WC1 and WC2 both use the same CD file names.
 I'll need to rename, but cue files will also have to have their text updated
 * Check MD5 on source and destination files, such and VHDs and ISOs.
 Delete the source if they match.
 This will prevent updating the timestamp, that's handy when copying only updated files over SFTP
+* Maybe a folder for each game letter

 # CONTRIBUTE
 ## If your game has an ISO